semuconsulting/pynmeagps/README.md

 The following command line examples can be found in the `/examples` folder:

-1. `nmeapoller.py` illustrates how to implement a threaded serial reader for NMEA messages using `pynmeagps.NMEAReader` and send poll requests for a variety of NMEA message types.
+1. `nmeapoller.py` illustrates how to read, write and display NMEA messages 'concurrently' using threads and queues.
+This represents a useful generic pattern for many end user applications.

 1. `nmeafile.py` illustrates how to implement an NMEA datalog file reader using `pynmeagps.NMEAReader` iterator functionality.